Positive Quote for Today

 Author's Note

 I am learning to treat life as a journey, not a destination.
-So I am trying to enjoy each day as I anticipate to fulfill my dreams especially meeting my soulmate and traveling abroad.
+So I am striving to enjoy each moment even as I anticipate to fulfill my dreams, especially meeting my soulmate and traveling abroad.
 Tomorrow may never be mine.

 Fun Facts